 The successful applicant(s) will be required to comply with Environmental, Safety and Health (ES&H) requirements of the hosting facility, including but not limited to, COVID-19 requirements (e.g. facial covering, physical distancing, testing, vaccination).

 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email ORISE.EPA.OW@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a master's or doctoral degree in one of the relevant fields, or be currently pursuing one of the degrees and will reach completion by the anticipated start date.
-Degree must have been received within five years of the appointment start date.
+The qualified candidate should have received a doctoral degree in one of the relevant fields (e.g. Biology, Ecology, Environmental Science).
+Degree must have been received before the fellowship starts and within the past five years.